Is your website being as effective as it could at getting you the business you want?

 Check your site and your pages on your smartphone and a tablet too if you can.
 How does your website perform?
 Is it a pleasant experience?
 Or frustrating?

 Websites typically need to be optimized for mobile.
 Sometimes content that works well on a desktop computer or large screen just doesn’t translate well on mobile devices.
-Or some content may need to be rearranged so it makes sense in a primarily vertical flow rather than horizontal space.
+Or some content may need to be rearranged so it makes sense in a primarily vertical flow rather than a wide horizontal space.

 Tweaking and rearranging for mobile usually isn’t a huge project for your web maintenance person, although it does take some time and effort.